Is your grip failing on deadlifts? You’re not alone; many people have this issue when they start deadlifting heavy.

-Most of us don’t have well developed grip strength and grip takes much longer to develop than leg and back strength.
-Your legs and back can lift more weight off the floor than your hands can hold onto!
+Most of us don’t have well developed grip strength, leading to a weak grip deadlift.
+Grip takes much longer to develop than leg and back strength, as your legs and back can lift more weight off the floor than your hands can hold onto!

 So, there are two things you can do if your grip fails on deadlifts:

 - Implement tactics that maximise the grip strength you already have

 - Train your grip to get stronger

 How to improve your failing deadlift grip

 There are two things everyone should be doing when deadlifting heavy.

 One, make sure you are using the thinnest bar available when going heavy on deadlifts.

 Many gyms have a variety of bars, all weighing 20kg but with different diameters.
 The thinnest 20kg bar diameter will be 28mm.
 But some cheaper bars go up to 30mm or 31mm.
 This can make quite a difference if your grip is failing on deadlifts.